My dear friends ,

 The origins of the University of Trieste begin with the establishment of the Pasquale Revoltella Foundation for Economic and Business Studies in 1877.
 University facilities are located on two sites: the science and law faculties are located on a hill overlooking the city, and the arts faculties are located in the historical district close to the waterfront.
 The university has three centers of excellence: the Centre for Bio-Crystallography, the Centre of Telegeomatics, and the Centre of Nanotechnology.
 The university also coordinates the Central European Initiative (CEI) Network.
 Total enrollment: 27,000.

-United World College of the Adriatic.The University of Trieste is a medium-size state supported institution that consists of 12 faculties, boasts a wide and almost complete range of university courses and currently has about 23,000 students enrolled and 1,000 professors.
+There are three international schools offering primary and secondary education programs in English in the greater metropolitan area: the International School of Trieste, the European School of Trieste, and the United World College of the Adriatic.The University of Trieste is a medium-size state supported institution that consists of 12 faculties, boasts a wide and almost complete range of university courses and currently has about 23,000 students enrolled and 1,000 professors.
 It was founded in 1924.
 Trieste also hosts the Scuola Internazionale Superiore di Studi Avanzati(SISSA), a leading graduate and postgraduate teaching and research institution in the study of mathematics and theoretical physics, and the MIB School of Management Trieste, a private, ASFOR accredited business school.

 The city hosts numerous national and international scientific institutions, among which:AREA Science Park, which comprises ELETTRA, a syncrotron particle accelerator with free-electron laser capabilities for research and industrial applications; the International Centre for Theoretical Physics, which operates under a tripartite agreement among the Italian Government, UNESCO, and International Atomic Energy Agency (IAEA); the Trieste Astronomical Observatory; the Istituto Nazionale di Oceanografia e Geofisica Sperimentale (OGS), which carries out research on oceans and geophysics; the International Centre for Genetic Engineering and Biotechnology, a United Nations centre of excellence for research and training in genetic engineering and biotechnology for the benefit of developing countries; ICS-UNIDO, a UNIDO research centre in the areas of renewable energies, biofuels, medicinal plants, food safety and sustainable development; the Carso Center for Advanced Research in Space Optics; and the secretariats of the Third World Academy of Sciences(TWAS) and of the InterAcademy Panel: The Global Network of Science Academies (IAP).